Will Information Sheet

 These are requested for our use only and will not appear in your Will.

 This is requested in order that we can review the inheritance tax position of your estate.
-Each person has a ‘nil rate band’ £325,000 meaning that you do not pay inheritance tax on the first £325,000 of your estate.
-Anything above this figure will pay tax at 40% (unless other relief’s are available).
-With effective tax planning married couples can utilise both of their individual nil rate bands and not pay inheritance tax on the first £650,000 of their estate.
+Each person has a ‘nil rate band’ of £325,000 meaning that you do not pay inheritance tax on the first £325,000 of your estate.
+Anything above this figure will pay tax at 40% (unless other relief’s or the additional Residence Nil Rate Band available).
+With effective tax planning married couples can utilise both of their individual nil rate bands and not pay inheritance tax on the first £650,000 of their estate or more if the Residence Nil Rate Band can be applied.

 Knowing the value of your estate is also useful for potential residential care home planning.
 There is much controversy over the payment of residential care home fees and many do not realise that the time you make your Will is the most effective time to plan ahead and protect assets from being used to pay for those fees.